cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 Now that we have the necessary tools installed let's configure our tests.

-In the same folder as `package.json` create a `cypress.json` file and a `cypress` directory of it does not already exists.
+In the same folder as your `package.json`, create a `cypress.json` file and a `cypress` directory.
+Both might already exist does not already exists.
 In this folder create a plugins directory containing an `index.js` file.

 <alert type="info">

-If it is your first time using Cypress, just run `npx cypress open` and Cypress will create the directories and files for you.
+If it is your first time using Cypress, just run `npx cypress open` and Cypress will create the directories and files.

 </alert>

-The `cypress.json` file will allow us to configure how component tests are located.
+The `cypress.json` file will allow us to configure how Cypress will locate components spec files.
 In the following configuration, all components test files are in the `src` directory and match the glob given in the `testFiles` key.

 ```json